Hemorrhoids and Other Anal Disorders

 Internal hemorrhoids are dilated veins that form inside the rectum and above the anal opening, and are therefore “internal”.
 However, in some situations they may enlarge and protrude (prolapse) out of the anus.

 External hemorrhoids may be present and cause no symptoms.
-When they cause symptoms, the most common are pain, itching, pressure and bleeding; they can often be felt as a bulge in the skin near the anal opening.
+When they cause symptoms, the most common are pain or itching; they can often be felt as a bulge in the skin near the anal opening.

-Hemorrhoids may develop as a result of repeated straining to have a bowel movement, sometimes as a result of longstanding constipation.
+Hemorrhoids may develop as a result of repeated straining to have a bowel movement, sometimes as a result of longstanding constipation or diarrhea.
 They are also seen commonly in any condition that leads to increased pressure inside the abdomen.
-Examples would include pregnancy and lifting heavy weights.
+Common examples would include pregnancy and lifting heavy weights.

 Hemorrhoids are suspected when they produce the characteristic symptoms listed above.
 External hemorrhoids may occasionally be seen on visual examination of the anus.
 A full exam usually includes a digital rectal exam, where the doctor will insert a gloved finger into the rectum.
 Internal hemorrhoids may be identified on external exam if they protrude with straining or may be detected during a check with a flexible or rigid tube with a light and a camera that is inserted in order for the doctor to see the inside of the anal canal and lower rectum.
-The rigid tube is called an anoscope and the flexible tube is a sigmoidoscope.
+Alternatively, your doctor may insert a small plastic speculum to exam the rectum.
+The speculum is called an anoscope and the flexible tube is a sigmoidoscope.

 In some circumstances, hemorrhoids that do not resolve or bleed repeatedly need other type of treatment.
 These include: